Jamshid-Ganiev/DevOps-Pixel-Team/README.md

 ## Prerequisites
 Before running the application, It is recommended to install the following prerequisites:

-- python 3
+- python 3.x
-- Virtual environment (optional but recommended)
+- Virtual environment

 Additionally, install the required packages listed in the `requirements.txt` file using the following command:
 ```bash
 pip install -r requirements.txt
 ```

-## set up API keys for and save them in a .env file in the project directory like the following:
+## Set up API keys and save them in a .env file in the project directory like the following format:

 ```
 # GPT-4 API KEY: